tempoCollaboration/OQuPy/docs/pages/tutorial_02_pt_tempo/tutorial_02_pt_tempo.rst

 If we want to do the same computation for a set of different laser pulses (and thus different time dependent system Hamiltonians), we could repeate the above procedure.
-However, for a large set of different system Hamiltonians it is advisable to make use of the process tensor approach (PT-TEMPO), for wich the bulk of the computation needs to be performed only once.
-For this we first compute the process tensor (the bulk of the computation), which we can then apply to as many different time dependent sytem Hamiltonian as we want.
+However, for a large number of different system Hamiltonians this is impractical.
+In such cases one may instead use the process tensor approach (PT-TEMPO) wherein the bath influence tensors are computed separately from the rest of the network.
+This produces an object known as the process tensor which may then be used with many different system Hamiltonians at relatively little cost.

 .. code:: ipython3

-    pt_tempo_parameters = tempo.PtTempoParameters(dt=0.05, dkmax=40, epsrel=10**(-5))
+    pt_tempo_parameters = tempo.PtTempoParameters(dt=0.1, dkmax=20, epsrel=10**(-4))

     process_tensor = tempo.pt_tempo_compute(bath=bath,
                                             start_time=-2.0,